edsu/wikitrends/README.md

 ----------

-wikitrends dumps the top 1000 most accessed English Wikipedia articles every hour to a JSON file.
-It is a gnarly shell script that takes advantage of curl, gunzip, cut, sort unixy goodness to pull down the big compressed files and sort them ... and then a simplistic python script to write out the data as JSON.
+wikitrends dumps the top 1000 most accessed English Wikipedia articles every hour to a uniquely named JSON file.
+The script is entirely dependent on statistical data made available by [http://dumps.wikimedia.org/other/pagecounts-raw/ Wikimedia].

+fetch.sh is a somewhat gnarly shell script that takes advantage of unix command line goodness to pull down the big compressed files from Wikimedia and sort them. jsonify.py is a simple python script that reads the output of fetch.sh and out the data as JSON.

+You should be able to put this in your crontab to have the JSON files generated every hour:

 `30 * * * * cd /home/ed/Projects/wikitrends/; ./fetch.sh`